netex-skunks/hello_world_java/README.md

-Skunkworks Hello World java api.
+Skunkworks Hello World java client app.
 ======================================

 ## Use `mvn clean package` to build the project and `java -jar [APPLICATION-NAME]` to run the app.